 I started blogging about my life in Germany as soon I moved here, but quickly discovered I was mostly writing about food.
 I began a second blog, Eating Wiesbaden, focusing on reviewing local restaurants, yet soon found I was writing on food-related topics relevant not just to English-speaking locals but German food-lovers all over the world.
 So at the start of 2015, in order to expand on the topics I now love to write about the most, A Sausage Has Two was born.

 I fiddle about on all the usual social media channels, so if you like photos of food, wine and German landscapes and/or are interested in sporadic rambling commentary on my slightly chaotic life here in Riesling country, please come and say hello on Twitter or Instagram.
-A Sausage Has Two also has its own very chatty Facebook page; and I occasionally remember to add seasonally-oriented recipes to my modest collection of Pinterest boards.
+A Sausage Has Two also has its own very enthusiastic and engaged Facebook page; and I occasionally remember to add seasonally-oriented recipes to my modest collection of Pinterest boards.
 If you manage your blog reading with Bloglovin (which I highly recommend), you’ll find me on there, too.

 So there we have it.
 That’s A Sausage Has Two.
 If you have any questions, comments or suggestions, I’d love to hear from you.
 Thank you for stopping by – and guten Appetit!